devops-actions/actionlint/README.md

 ## Results
 If there are no errors from actionlint, this action will succeed.
 If there are errors, this action will fail and output the errors in the logs.

 If running in a Pull Request context, then the action will also annotate the **changed** files with the errors.
 This is useful to see what errors were introduced by the Pull Request.
+Note: this only works if you include the `pull-requests: write` permission in your workflow file.

 ## Usage:
 ```yaml